 Irvine's experience has featured him as a freelance sessional musician in a number of recorded and live artistic settings.
-Irvine has worked as a side musician to projects including the Big Dig Band, Dirty Catfish Brass Band, Ron Paley Band, Jeff Presslaff Septet, Steve Kirby's Oceanic Orchestra, Danny Kramer Band, Papa Mambo, and The Big City All Stars amongst others.
-Irvine is a regular member of the Winnipeg Jazz Collective and Winnipeg Jazz Orchestra.
+Irvine has worked as a side musician to projects including the Big Dig Band, Dirty Catfish Brass Band, Ron Paley Band, Jeff Presslaff Septet, Steve Kirby's Oceanic Orchestra, Papa Mambo, and The Big City All Stars.
+Irvine is a regular member of the Winnipeg Jazz Collective and the Winnipeg Jazz Orchestra.
 In recent years, Irvine has accompanied the likes of Derrick Gardner, Jon Gordon, Scotty Barnhart, and Jimmy Greene (amongst others) in professional performance settings.

 As a composer and leader- Irvine's most recent project, The Oak & Alley Band saw its debut at the 2017 TD Winnipeg International Jazz Festival.
-Comprised of staple musicians in and amongst the Winnipeg music scene, the collective soundscapes original works of Irvine's inspired by the voices of jazz, folk, third stream, world, and funk music; painting the stories of his years as a musician.
+Comprised of staple musicians in and amongst the Winnipeg music scene, the collective soundscapes original works of Irvine's inspired by the voices of jazz, folk, third stream, world, and funk music.

-Irvine maintains an active schedule working as an educator across Canada.
+Irvine maintains an active schedule working as an educator.
 His early years were spent teaching as a Woodwind Instructor with the Eckhardt-Gramatté Conservatory of Music.
-In Summer 2015, Irvine was the program Co-ordinator and Founder of the first ever Brandon Music Conservatory Saxophone Camp (Brandon, MB).
+In Summer 2015, Irvine was the program Co-ordinator and Founder of the first Brandon Music Conservatory Saxophone Camp (Brandon, MB).
 The program introduced Junior High students interested in learning the saxophone to the instrument; helping them to develop a fundamental skill set and familiarity over the span of a week.
 The program has continued to see a great deal of success in its subsequent years.
 Irvine has also worked as an Artist Director for community projects like the East Side Jazz Band, Educational Assistant with Pembina Trails high school music programs, along with teaching Woodwind techniques and music ensembles (Big Band/ Small Jazz Ensembles) during his time at Brandon University.

 Bachelor of Performance, Jazz Saxophone, Brandon University